findmypast/testing-react-workshop/enzyme-examples.md

 **What is Enzyme?**

-It's a testing utility to assert, manipulate and read the rendered React component.
+It's a testing utility to assert, manipulate and read rendered React component.

 **Why use it?**

 * Keeps the code base clean and reduced boiler code
 * Stable rendering of components
-* Easy to use API to assert on the rendered component e.g `dom.find('.element')`
+* Easy to use API to assert on rendered components e.g `dom.find('.element')`

 ## What our code looked like before Enzyme

 Below is **one** test asserting the user name exists in the `ProfileBox` component.

 In the `before` function a component is rendered to the dom (using [jsdom](https://github.com/tmpvar/jsdom)).
-The `setTimeout` is used to wait 20ms, allowing extra time for the component to mounted. (this is a hack.)
+The `setTimeout` is used to wait 20ms, allowing extra time for the component to mount. (this is a hack.)

-In the `after` the component is removed for clean up and a `setTimeout` is used for similar reasons as mentioned before.
+In the `after` the component is removed for clean up and a `setTimeout` is used for similar reasons as mentioned previously.

-`findDOMNode` is used to get the rendered component from the DOM, allowing access to stand DOM API which can be used to assert on as shown in the `it`.
+`findDOMNode` method is used to get the rendered component from the DOM, allowing access to stand DOM API which can be used to assert on as shown in the `it`.

 ```JavaScript
 describe('User profile', () => {